 What is Sciatica?

-Situation: Sciatica is a term often used to describe pain that radiates down the back of the thigh, leg and foot.
+Sciatica is a term often used to describe pain that radiates down the back of the thigh, leg, and foot.

-Symptoms: With true sciatica, the patient generally complains of pain deep in the buttocks, which is made worse by activities like sitting and climbing stairs.
-The pain often goes down the back of the thigh, leg and foot.
+With true sciatica, the patient generally complains of pain deep in the buttocks, which is made worse by activities like sitting and climbing stairs.
+The pain often goes down the back of the thigh, leg, and foot.

-Treatment: Treatment options can include chiropractic care, massage, acupuncture and physical therapy.
+Treatment options can include chiropractic care, acupuncture, physical therapy, and massage therapy.
 Your chiropractor will help diagnoses true sciatica or nerve root irritation from the lower back.
-The doctor might order testing such as an x-ray to confirm diagnosis.
-In rare cases a referral may be made if unresponsive to conservative care.
+The doctor might order tests such as an x-ray to confirm the diagnosis.
+In rare cases, a referral may be made if unresponsive to conservative care.